sunpy/sunkit-image/docs/how_to_guide/adding_a_coalignment_method.rst

 Add a New Coalignment Method
 ****************************

-You can add a custom coalignment method in the sunkit-image package using the decorator :func:`~sunkit_image.coalignment.util.decorators.register_coalignment_method`:
+If you want to register a new coalignment method that can be used by :func:`~sunkit_image.coalignment.coalignment`, you can use :func:`~sunkit_image.coalignment.util.decorators.register_coalignment_method`:

 .. code-block:: python